teach-plt/plt-errata/README.md

 p.
 132: In other places, the notation "λx.e" is used for anonymous functions, but in the call-by-name application rule the notation "λx → e" is used instead.

+p.
+134: It is stated that only the application rule differs between call-by-value and call-by-name.
+This is false.
+The variable rule, at least as stated in the book on p.
+130 needs to change as well.
+The book’s variable rule gives back the value found in the environment for the variable – but this only works for call-by-value, for call-by-name to-be-evaluated expressions are stored in the environment rather than values.

 #### 7.8 Polymorphism

 p.
 139 (and other places, e.g. Sec.
 7.9): "->" is typeset incorrectly, e.g. in "since `a = d -> e`" (compare with arrow below).